라우팅

 Router Implementation

-The MAVLink Router created by Intel allows to mix-and-match different IP protocols with serial ports and route MAVLink traffic.
+The MAVLink Router can be used to mix-and-match different IP protocols with serial ports in order to route MAVLink traffic.

 Further Information